po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/04-Stu_Hello-Variable/README.md

 * I am done when I store a fun fact in variable called `funFact` and this line is logged to the console: "Fun fact: `VALUE_STORED_IN_VARIABLE_FUNFACT`."

-* I am done when I re-assign the values of `name`, `pets` and `funFact` with my new partner's information the the introduction lines reflect the new values.
+* I am done when I re-assign the values of `name`, `pets` and `funFact` with my new partner's information the the logs in the console reflect the new values.

 ## 💡 Hint